Error404-net/hybrid-infra-project/README.md

 ## Usage

 Update the Terraform and Ansible configurations according to your infrastructure, then apply the Terraform changes and run the Ansible playbooks.
+# Project\n\nThis is a generated project structure with Terraform and Ansible configurations.